College and Community Social Innovation Fund competition is now open

 General news Professors Students

-We are pleased to announce that the College and Community Social Innovation Fund (CCSIF) competition is now open.
-Managed by the Natural Sciences and Engineering Research Council (NSERC) in collaboration with the Social Sciences and Humanities Research Council and the Canadian Institutes of Health Research, CCSIF grants are intended to foster community innovation by connecting the talent, facilities and capabilities of Canada’s colleges and polytechnics with the research needs of community organizations.
+We are pleased to announce that the 2023 College and Community Social Innovation Fund (CCSIF) competition is now open.
+Managed by the Natural Sciences and Engineering Research Council of Canada (NSERC), in collaboration with the Canadian Institutes of Health Research and the Social Sciences and Humanities Research Council, CCSIF grants are intended to foster community innovation by connecting the talent, facilities and capabilities of Canada’s colleges and polytechnics with the research needs of community organizations.

 NSERC-Mitacs joint funding opportunity

-NSERC and Mitacs have partnered once again to develop a joint application submission and review process for colleges seeking support for community innovation projects from both CCSIF and Mitacs Accelerate.
+NSERC and Mitacs continue to offer a joint application submission and review process for colleges seeking support for community innovation projects from both CCSIF and Mitacs Accelerate.
 Applicants are invited to include a request for additional support through Mitacs Accelerate internships as a component of the training of highly qualified personnel (HQP) in their CCSIF application, if relevant.

 CCSIF/Canada Council for the Arts joint funding opportunity

-For the first time, we are pleased to work with the Canada Council for the Arts to offer a joint application submission and review process for colleges partnering with arts organizations, groups or collectives that are eligible to receive Canada Council grants.
-Applicants may include a request for support from the Canada Council in their CCSIF application.
-This new initiative provides opportunities for arts organizations, groups or collectives to collaborate with other sectors to foster community innovation that supports more effective, fair and/or durable solutions to complex social problems, such as integrating vulnerable populations, community development, social justice, decolonization, climate change, environmental degradation as well as fostering health and well-being.
+We are pleased to continue our collaboration with the Canada Council for the Arts by offering a joint application submission and review process for colleges partnering with arts organizations, groups or collectives that are eligible to receive Canada Council grants.
+Applicants may include a request for support from the Canada Council in their CCSIF application, if relevant.

-Please read the program description for more information about the Mitacs and Canada Council for the Arts joint funding opportunities.
+Please consult the CCSIF program description for more information about the Mitacs and Canada Council for the Arts joint funding opportunities.

 Information webinars on the CCSIF program will be held at the dates and times listed below.
 Sessions will be available in English and French.